kubeflow/examples/e2e/README.md

 4. Add an option to control the training directory

 TODO: Verify that all the changes were neccessary, especially #3
+TODO: Had to disable master handling... probably save it for another part.

 The resulting model is [model.py](model.py).